Use enter to open, Escape to close

 What role does TRS have in the TIA Program?

-TIA compensation stipends will be included in the annual wages reported to the Teacher Retirement System (TRS) and will be used when calculating retirement benefits.
+TIA compensation amounts will be included in the annual wages reported to the Teacher Retirement System (TRS) and will be used when calculating retirement benefits.
+Please refer to TRS for more information.

 If a teacher with a designation moves, does the amount of his/her compensation change?